Skip to main content

 FieldValue

-GateDatalog suite (facts, rules, recursion, transitive closure) compiles byte-equal vs vm3; 20 fixtures
+GateDatalog suite (facts, rules, recursion, transitive closure) produces byte-equal output; 3 fixtures (TestPhase8Datalog green)

 TargetsOTP 27 on host triple